Disability Services Grievance Procedure

 Preliminary Procedures for Addressing Concerns About Accommodations

-Students with disabilities are responsible for contacting the Director of Disability Services or Special Needs Counselor if reasonable accommodations are not implemented in an effective and timely manner.
+Students with disabilities are responsible for contacting the Director of Disability Services or the Special Needs Counselor if reasonable accommodations are not implemented in an effective and timely manner.
 Disability Services is located in Marquette Hall 112.
 The Director of Disability Services and the Special Needs Counselor can be reached at 504-865-2990.
-The Director of Disability Services can also be reach by email at firstname.lastname@example.org.
+The Director of Disability Services can also be reached by email at email@example.com.

 Students with disabilities should first consult with the Director of Disability Services/ADA Coordinator when accommodation-related concerns arise.
 The Director of Disability Services will attempt conflict resolution at the lowest level possible and move forward when necessary to the next appropriate level.
 If the dispute cannot be resolved by this process, the student may then lodge a formal written grievance complaint (see below).

 Faculty and staff are required to implement accommodations authorized by Disability Services.
 If faculty members or staff question an accommodation recommended by Disability Services and wish to appeal the decision, they must continue to afford the accommodation to the student while their appeal is considered.
 The faculty or staff should discuss their concerns with the Director of Disability Services and submit a formal written appeal to the Director of Disability Services if the discussions do not result in a resolution of their concern.
 The relevant documentation and the reasoning for and against the requested accommodation(s) will be reviewed by the Director of Disability Services.
 If upon this review, Disability Services determines that the accommodation is warranted, the faculty or staff person, department and/or appropriate administrator will be required to accommodate the student.
 If the faculty or staff have submitted a written appeal, within 10 working days they will be informed of the decision in writing by the Director of Disability Services.